 - Telling time.

-Your child will have testing done at school to see why she has trouble learning.
+Your child will have testing done at school to see why they have trouble learning.
 An SLP can test how well your child listens, speaks, reads, and writes.
 The SLP may test different skills with younger and older children.

 For preschool children, the SLP may do any of the following: